|<< Previous 1 3 4 5 ...13 Next >>|

 Quite apart from the resistance towards the paranormal shown by the scientific establishment, the problem for recognition of this particular kind of ESP — remote viewing of subatomic particles — is that parapsychologists rarely have enough knowledge of nuclear and particle physics to be able to evaluate adequately their purported, paranormal descriptions.
-It hardly needs to be pointed out that atoms, atomic nuclei, electrons, quarks, etc do not have an 'appearance' that enables their recognition in the way that psychic description of targets hidden in the parapsychology laboratory can.
+It hardly needs to be pointed out that atoms, atomic nuclei, electrons, quarks, etc do not have an 'appearance' that readily enables their recognition in the way that psychic description of targets hidden in the parapsychology laboratory can.
 This means that judging failure or success in the remote viewing of subatomic particles is not straightforward.
 In order to assess the validity of someone's claim to be able to "see" objects too small to be visible even in an electron microscope, parapsychologists have to rely on the opinions of experts with the necessary professional knowledge of what is scientifically known about their structure.
 But such consultants realise that they will be risking their academic reputations (if not even their careers) if they offered positive assessments that might become public and attract scornful publicity or adverse comment from their colleagues.
-It is far easier for them to put the issue to rest by making some distorted, biased evaluation that focuses on what they regard as a weakness of the claim and which ignores all its merits.
+It is far easier for them to put the issue to rest by making some distorted, biased evaluation that focuses on what they regard as a weakness of the claim but which ignores all its merits.
 Negative evaluations of claims about ESP are not going to get picked up by science journalists as an interesting story because they are not newsworthy.
 They merely confirm what most scientists already believe about the paranormal!
-Scientists examining the paranormal tend to get into the news only when they appear to debunk long-held popular beliefs, thereby perpetuating the illusion of yet another triumph of scientific materialism over irrational superstition.
-The few that are brave enough to confirm such claims publicly are ignored for the most part, often being refused publication in mainstream, peer-reviewed academic journals.
+Scientists examining the paranormal tend to get into the news only when they appear to debunk long-held, popular beliefs about the supernatural, thereby perpetuating the illusion of yet another triumph of scientific materialism over irrational superstition.
+The few that are brave enough to confirm or defend such claims publicly are ignored for the most part, often being refused publication in mainstream, peer-reviewed academic journals unless the latter specialize in paranormal topics.

 Annie Besant (1847-1933)